joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 ![Azure AD Domain Services - Basic Config](/uploads/adds_basics.png "Azure AD Domain Services - Basic Config")

 1. Click Next
-2. Now we will set up the Networking; if you have an already existing Virtual Network, select it.
+2. We will set up the Networking; if you have an already existing Virtual Network, select it.

    _Azure AD Domain Services uses a dedicated subnet within a virtual network to hold all of its resources.
 If using an existing network, ensure that the network configuration does not block the ports required for Azure AD Domain Services to run._ [_Learn more_](https://docs.microsoft.com/azure/active-directory-domain-services/create-instance?WT.mc_id=Portal-Microsoft_AAD_DomainServices)
 3. In my case, I am starting from scratch, so I will let it create a Virtual Network and its Subnet (/24); click Next.